vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 # First Steps

 ## Off-chain execution
 Vlayer contracts are just like regular on-chain contracts written in [Solidity](https://soliditylang.org).
-The only difference is the execution model, as bytecode is executed on the vlayer zkEVM infrastructure.
+The main difference is the execution model, as bytecode is executed on the vlayer zkEVM infrastructure.

 Compared to regular contracts, vlayer smart contracts have additional features such as:
 * [teleport]() (cross-chain verification)